 - commercial trends by category and top brands advertising in the game

-Clients with a TV PPM subscription can either access this report through the Lens platform or contact us directly.
+Clients with a TV Meter subscription can either access this report through the Lens platform or contact us directly.